MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers-2016-2019.md

    - _\<ConfigDB\>_ is the name of the SharePoint configuration database to be created.
    - _\<ServerRole\>_ is the SharePoint MinRole server role for this server in the SharePoint farm.

-5. Run either the **SharePoint 2016 or 2019 Products Configuration Wizard** to complete the configuration.
+5. Run the **SharePoint Products Configuration Wizard** to complete the configuration.
 Next open Central Administration to complete the **Farm Configuration Wizard**.

 > [!NOTE]
 > Access Services isn't supported with Azure SQL Managed Instances.